samstoia/rpg-game/README.md

 * Must have basic computer use proficiency

 ##### View Online
-Visit [my RPG Game GitHub Page](https://samstoia.github.io/rpg-game/) at samstoia.GitHub.io/rpg-game/
+Visit one of our [GH-Page hosted sites](https://samstoia.github.io/rpg-game/) such as samstoia.GitHub.io/rpg-game/

 ##### Open Locally
-1. Navigate to [my TODO repo](https://github.com/samstoia/rpg-game at GitHub.com/samstoia/rpg-game
+1. Navigate to [one of our game repos](https://github.com/samstoia/rpg-game) such as GitHub.com/samstoia/rpg-game
 2. Clone the repository using the [HTTPS URL](https://github.com/samstoia/rpg-game)
 3. Open the index.html file with your preferred browser to view website, or alternately use an IDE to view the code.

+##### Legal Usage
+1. Read GNU License to understand terms and conditions of use.

 ## Built With